The Ontario Veterinary Medical Association (OVMA) is Canada's foremost veterinary association.

-Members also depend on us as their source for news, incredible discounts, world class continuing education and extensive practice management resources, work-life balance and career advice.
+Thousands of veterinarians depend on us as their collective voice in the province.
+They also rely on us as their source for news, world-class continuing education, extensive practice management resources, and work-life balance and career advice.
 These services have been fundamental in helping practice owners, associates and students achieve their personal and professional goals.

-- More than 1,400 delegates attend our world class Conference and Trade Show each year, Canada’s largest veterinary gathering.
+- More than 1,400 delegates attend our world class OVMA Conference and Trade Show each year, Canada’s largest veterinary gathering.

 - Hundreds of veterinarians and students use our classified ads each day to seek out the best jobs and candidates.

-- Focus magazine is our award-winning member magazine with a readership rate over 90 per cent.
+- Focus magazine is our award-winning member magazine.

 - Members have access to more programs and services than many other associations combined.